 Breastfeeding in Public is a Civil Right

-Chances are you’ve heard of a mother being asked to leave or cover her baby’s head while breastfeeding in public.
-But it’s actually legal in all 50 U.S. states.
+Chances are you’ve heard of a mother being asked to leave or cover up while breastfeeding in public.
+But public breastfeeding is actually legal in all 50 U.S. states.
 We hope this article clarifies any confusion and gives you the confidence to feed your child when and where you or they desire.

 According to the United Nations Children’s Fund (UNICEF), “Children have the right to life, survival, and development and to the highest attainable standard of health, of which breastfeeding must be considered an integral component.”